 Winter Activities

 Winter is a spectacular time to visit Valles Caldera National Preserve.
 The park has miles of trails for the adventurous skier and snowshoer.
 Remember that you are traveling in an environment with unpredictable wildlife, changing weather conditions, deep snow, and snow covered streams.
 Your safety is not guaranteed.
 Be prepared for any situation and know the limits of your ability.
-With a little bit of preparation, many exciting activities await you.
+With a little bit of preparation and know-how, many exciting activities await you.
 Be sure to layer up with insulating, waterproof clothing, wear sunglasses, use sunscreen and carry water.
+Finally, familiarize yourself with winter trail etiquette before you visit.

 Cross-Country Skiing

-Picture yourself gliding through an open valle or a silent forest full of fresh, white snow.
+Picture yourself gliding through an open valle or a silent forest full of fresh powder.
 Cross-country skiing is a rejuvenating sport that pairs physical exercise with the beauty of nature.
 You will need skis and poles with large baskets.
 Waterproof pants or gaiters help keep you warm and dry.
 In general, terrain and deeper snows on north slopes make for better for cross-country skiing, but you are welcome to strap on your skis throughout the park.

 Cross-country skis are not available for rent within the park.